FrancoisVongue/20-days-challenge/NODE.md

 ```

 More sophisticated way, which you should use more often as it gives you `more control`
-and more different funcitons (not only equal)
+and more different functions (not only equal)
 ```js
 const tours = await Tour
     .find()                                         // first just find